M-A-S1/FAB-MAP-Loop-Closure-Attack-using-ArUco-Markers/README.md

 ## 🚨 Spoofing the Loop Closure

-By placing identical ArUco markers in two different, non-overlapping environments, we were able to:
+By swapping ArUco markers in different, non-overlapping environments, we were able to:

-- Trigger a **false loop closure**
+- Prevent **loop closure**
-- Force FAB-MAP to incorrectly relocalize and merge topologically distinct locations
+- Prevent FAB-MAP to relocalize and merge topologically distinct locations

 ---